TheEightDesign/TheEightDesign/README.md

 - 👋 Hi, I’m @TheEightDesign
-- 👀 I’m interested in UI Design and Mobile App Development
+- 👀 I’m interested in Web Development and UI Design
-- 🌱 I’m currently learning IOS Development
+- 🌱 I’m currently learning Front-End Development
-- 💞️ I’m looking to collaborate on projects to help me learn
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me andy@the8.design